Hyundai’s U.S. HQ Meets Exhaust Shaft Codes Using Aeroseal

-Hyundai’s new U.S. corporate headquarters was scheduled to open for business in just a few weeks.
+The new Hyundai U.S. corporate headquarters was scheduled to open for business in just a few weeks.
 Furniture was arriving and the finishing touches were being made to the interior of the 6-story 500,000 sq. ft. building in Fountain Valley, California.
-So no one was happy to learn that building engineers could not get official sign off for the project because of excessive leaks in the structure’s four smoke evacuation shafts and the outside air shaft.
+No one was happy to learn that building engineers could not get official sign-off for the project because of duct leakage in the structure’s four smoke evacuation shafts and the outside air shaft.

 - Building: Hyundai U.S. Headquarters